jhpyle/docassemble/_docs/initial.md

 could use [`code` blocks] and the [`nav.set_section()`] function to make sure that the section is set appropriately.

+By default, users are only able to click on sections that they have visited.
+If you want users to be able to click on any section at any time, set `progressive` to `False`:

+{% include side-by-side.html demo="sections-non-progressive" %}

 # <a name="interview help"></a>Assisting users with `interview help`

 {% highlight yaml %}